voltrevo/summon/README.md

 This will generate the circuit in [bristol format](https://nigelsmart.github.io/MPC-Circuits/) at `output/circuit.txt` and a description of the inputs, outputs, and constants at `output/circuit_info.json`.

+You can also produce boolean circuits by adding `--boolify-width 16`.
+(See [boolify](https://github.com/voltrevo/boolify) for more about boolean circuits.)

 ## Example

 ```ts